We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Cost: People may wish to consider whether their insurance covers gluten intolerance testing and whether the company selling the tests accepts insurance, flexible spending accounts, or health saving accounts.

 - Type of sample: Many companies require a blood sample, often through a finger prick.
-People should consider whether they are comfortable taking a blood sample and choose a test accordingly.
+People may wish to consider whether they are comfortable taking a blood sample and choose a test accordingly.

 Home tests may indicate whether a person has celiac disease, but anyone with symptoms of gluten intolerance should consider speaking with a doctor for a diagnosis.